 All of our partners have been carefully selected in order to maximise the long-term impact of every dollar created by our investors' funds.

-Our social impact bonds are currently paying 5% interest over 5 years, with 20 equal quarterly payments consisting of both principal and interest.
-We issue social bonds in several currencies, which are currently USD, EUR and SGD.
-The total amount of each bond is set to start at 200,000 units (USD, EUR, SGD), and we are looking to increase that amount over time.
+Our social impact bonds are currently paying 10% interest per year over 5 years, with 20 equal quarterly payments consisting of both principal and interest.
+We issue social bonds in several currencies, which are currently USD, EUR, SGD and AUD.
+The total amount of each bond is set to start at $100,000 (USD, EUR, SGD, AUD), and we are looking to increase that amount over time.

 We have been working since 2013 with a number of platform organisations in developing countries.
 Our social bonds fund their efforts to improve lives through their work.
 You can find out more about them in our Partners section.

-We are currently supporting several impact initiatives around the world, and will add more as we grow.
+We are currently supporting several impact initiatives around the world, all with at least one INSEAD MBA co-founder, and plan to add more as we grow.
 You can find out more in our Partners section.

 As with all investments, your capital is at risk.
 You should carefully consider all risks associated with investing in Genuine Interest against the potential risks, financial benefits and social benefits before you invest with us.